skylite-manoa/UH-GYM-SCHEDULE/index.md

 <img src="images/M2deploy.png"/>

 ## Milestone 3
-This milestone started on April 28, 2017 and is ongoing.
+This milestone started on April 28, 2017 and has ended on May 9th, 2017.

+The main goal for Milestone 3 was to get our Calendar working and getting the Personal page to store contacts in the database

+Milestone 3 was implemented as [warrior-scheduler GitHub Milestone M3](https://github.com/skylite-manoa/warrior-scheduler/milestone/3):